shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

   txn_type VARCHAR(10),
   txn_amount INTEGER
 );

--- Note: Primary keys are not explicitly defined in the tables, likely due to the educational nature of the project.
--- The data is artificially generated and static, minimizing the risk of integrity violations.
--- In real-world scenarios, defining primary keys is essential to ensure data integrity and uniqueness.

 ```

+**\*Note**: Primary keys are not explicitly defined in the tables, likely due to the educational nature of the project.
+- The data is artificially generated and static, minimizing the risk of integrity violations.
+- In real-world scenarios, defining primary keys is essential to ensure data integrity and uniqueness.

 </details>